Malmedy: Seismic risks

 In the provinces of Liège, Limburg and Hainaut, seismic activity is higher than in the rest of the country.
-Malmedy is one of the communes in zone 2, that is to say, the zone most susceptible to earthquakes, in Belgium.
+Malmedy is one of the communes in zone 2, which is the zone most susceptible to earthquakes in Belgium.

 The earthquake of 1692, which touched the area of Verviers, as well as being responsible for landslides, took place in the valley of Warche east of Bévercé (in the south of the junction with the brook of Trô Maret).
 The remains and evidence, of these landslides, which affected the Conglomerate of Malmedy were discovered in March 2015.
 Ground surveys, subsequently, led to revisions of the local geological map.

 Languages

 Malmedy is a predominantly French-speaking city, with almost all of its population having French as their mother tongue.

 However, due to its geographical position and history, Malmedy attaches great importance to the German language; although few, some people have German as their mother tongue.

 Walloon is the historical language of the city, however few people speak it today and it is in constant decline against French.
 Most of the time, they are elderly people who have mastered this language.
 But Walloon remains present in the folk songs of the Cwarmê (Carnival).